Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### run-of-the-mill

+* Something that is run-of-the-mill is a common, everyday, ordinary item that does not stand out from the rest.
+Something or someone that is "run-of-the-mill" is probably not notable.
 * *[example]: By all appearances, he was a fairly run-of-the-mill conservative.*

 ### crumble

+* *verb*, to break, or cause something to break, into small pieces.

 ### Ventures

+* *noun*, a new business activity.

 ### gear

+* *noun*, the equipment, clothes, etc. that you use to do a particular activity.
 * *[example]: That façade began to crumble in the fall of 2018, when an investigation by Ricochet Media revealed that Mr. Strashok was helping to manage Fireforce Ventures, an online store that sold coded white-supremacist symbols in the form of military-surplus gear.*

 ### touted

+* *verb*, to advertise, talk about, or praise something or someone repeatedly, especially as a way of encouraging people to like, accept, or buy something.
 * *[example]: Mr. Strashok, whose LinkedIn profile touted his political-organizing experience, was eventually denounced by Mr. Kenney and expelled from the party after his online activity was exposed.*

 ### gripes

+* *noun*, a strong complaint.
 * *[example]: Even as they shared prejudices, gripes, conspiracy theories and dark strategies, most of the chat-group members had never met in person.*

 ### amalgam

+* *noun*, a combination of parts that create a complete whole.
 * *[example]: They called the gathering “Leafensraum” – an amalgam of leafs (their slang for “Canadians”) and lebensraum (the Nazi policy of territorial expansion).*

 ### tentatively